Shrikrishna10/Sem_5/COD/notes/COD.md

 signed 13-bits are stored in 12 bits how? #search #todo #important

+#important typical one marker is to ask which stage or ---- is idle

 ## Addressing in Branches
 - RISC-v branch instructions use an RISC-v instruction format with a 12-bit immediate.
 This format can represent branch addresses from -4096 to 4094, in multiples of 2 as it is only possible to branch to even addresses. bne x10, x11, 2000 ; rs1=x10, rs2= x11 & imm[12:0] = 0x7D0= 0 0111 1101 000 ==0==